 Why Parent Carers experience trauma

-In this article I want to focus specifically on trauma, which is often part of a carers’ life but not always recognised as such.
+In this article, I want to focus specifically on trauma, which is often part of a carers’ life but not always recognised as such.

 Many of us will have been through a traumatic experience; witnessing the fragility of life or our loved ones experiencing invasive medical interventions.

-"each time my son has a seizure a little part of me dies" – Parent carer
+"Each time my son has a seizure a little part of me dies" – Parent carer

 Day to day cumulative traumas, such as ‘the battle’ for limited resources, can also take their toll.
-Even receiving a diagnosis for your child can be experienced as catastrophic for some, although others may find it a relief.
+Even receiving a diagnosis for our child can be experienced as catastrophic for some, although others may find it a relief.

-As carers we may have higher levels of contact with medical, hospital and support staff than other people.
+As carers, we may have higher levels of contact with medical, hospital and support staff than other people.
 Every experience of contact is potentially re-traumatising and the quality of the interaction can literally make or break someone’s day.